PrateekAdurty/basaltsrs-releases/README.md

 ### 4. First Steps in the App
 1. **Select your Obsidian vault** and the folder you have storing all images in your obsidian vault.
 2. The app will scan your vault and and you should see it in the dashboard.
+3. I reccomend using the in-file Q&A method FIRST to generate any cards you can.
+THe cards from this method will be exact and accurate.
+4. THEN use the AI card generation to generate cards from any files that don't have this top-level bullet question indented sub-level bullet answer format (see below for what that means)
+5. You're gonna have a bunch of new cards after you do this, so just stay on top of it and get going.

 ---